Weight-Sharing Regularization: EXPERIMENTS

 The CNN baseline is designed to be invariant to circular 2D translations.
 The architecture consists of two circular convolutional layers, outputting 32 and 64 channels, respectively, followed by global average pooling and a fully connected layer.
 Note that circular convolution is equivariant to circular translations, while global pooling is invariant, resulting in an invariant model.

-The fully connected networks were obtained from the CNN baseline by replacing convolutional layers with linear layers with matching input and output size.
-In order to see convolution-like behavior in the first two layers of the MLPs, we apply weight-sharing regularization to each of these layers separately.
+The fully connected networks were obtained from the CNN baseline by replacing convolutional layers with linear layers with matching input and output sizes.
+In order to see convolution-like behaviour in the first two layers of the MLPs, we apply weight-sharing regularization to each of these layers separately.

-We trained all the networks for 200 epochs using an initial learning-rate of 0.1 that is cosine annealed to 0.
+We trained all the networks for 200 epochs using an initial learning-rate of 0.1 which is cosine annealed to 0.
 We also used a momentum of 0.9 to achieve near-zero training error for all models within 200 epochs.
 As a result, all the models attained more than 99\% training accuracy, except for our method when using dataset ratios of 0.8 and 1.0, where it achieved more than 98\% training accuracy.
 To choose the weight-sharing parameter $\alpha$ for each layer, we ran a sweep on values 0.01, 0.001, 0.0001, and 0.00001.
 The selected parameters were 0.001 for the first layer and 0.0001 for the second layer.
 For the $\ell_1$ coefficient $\beta$, we selected 0.0001 after a hyperparameter search.
 We don't use rewinding in these experiments.

-Additionally, we used a modification to the standard proximal update rule as proposed by \citet{neyshabur2020towards}, which involves multiplying the learning rate in $v$ in line 11 of \cref{alg:prox}, instead of multiplying it in the coefficients $\alpha$ and $\beta$.
+Additionally, we use a modification to the standard $\ell_1$ proximal update rule as proposed by \citet{neyshabur2020towards}, which is to multiply the learning-rate in $v$ in line 11 of \cref{alg:prox}, instead of multiplying it in the coefficients $\alpha$ and $\beta$.
 This modification improves validation accuracy in practice.